peterlbrooks/FSND-catalog/readme.md

 5. The main page should appear

+Error Handling

+1. If applicatiion.py won't start because the port is already being used:
+- lsof -i tcp:xxxx
+- kill -9 <PID> #where <PID> is the process id returned by lsof

+2. Rarely, you may need to clean up the browser and app
+- clean out your browser buffer
+- in the app terminal screen, control-c to stop the app and restart using python application.py
+- log in to the app from the browser again

 Database

-A database withe categories is included.
-If you wish to recreate the database from scratch:
+A database with categories is included.
+If you wish to recreate the database from scratch, from the terminal screen:

 1. Erase the existing database: delete catalog.db
 2. Create the DB: python models.py